Abdus-Samee/CSE-322/3. NS2 Project/README.md

  ## Compilation of the modified NS2 source code

  In order to modify go to the directory *~ns-allinone-2.35/ns-2.35* in the linux/wsl shell.
-Then execute the command `/configure` and then `make`.
+Then execute the commands `/configure` and then `make`.
  One might need to run `sudo make install` after if running a *tcl* script does not work.